osiam/connector4java/docs/user.md

 Many multi valued attributes can have a specific type e.g. HOME, OTHER, ICQ.

-The OSIAM scim schema provides the canonical in a easy way to use but also custom types are possible.
+The Connector provides the canonical values as static members, but custom types are possible too.

 ```
 Email.Type canonicalType = Email.Type.WORK;